Chit-Chat prepare, package and send new music to campus and community radio stations.

 Your CD won’t sit in a pile, and we’ll personally ensure that the right programmers are expecting and then receiving your CD.

 A promo campaign for your album includes tracking, reporting back to you over the course of 3–6 months.
 Music Directors post weekly “tracking hours” to indicate when they’re available for phone calls re: submissions and album adds.
 Chit-Chat touches base with the stations to confirm when your album has been received and added to rotation.
-The personal touch is maximizing the opportunity for radio play, by making a point of reaching out to the DJs as well. and producers of relevant shows.
+The personal touch is maximizing the opportunity for radio play, by making a point of reaching out to the DJs and producers of relevant shows.